What is Domestic Abuse?

 Domestic Violence Disclosure Scheme (Clare’s Law)

-Please read our Domestic Violence Disclosure Scheme Leaflet and if you wish to make an application please contact South Wales Police by calling 101.
+Please read our Domestic Violence Disclosure Scheme booklet and if you wish to make an application please contact us.
 If you believe there is an immediate risk of harm to you or someone you know, or it is an emergency, please always call 999.

 Tackling domestic abuse is a priority for South Wales Police and the Police and Crime Commissioner, and we are absolutely committed to protecting vulnerable people.